RVs and camper trailers are very susceptible to catching sap. The best campsites are often tucked under a canopy of trees.

 Today we’re sharing a few methods (some traditional, some unique) to get this sticky substance off your beautiful camper trailer.

 Keep in mind – use this information as the first step in your research.
-Not all methods will work for you, and some may potentially cause damage if used on the wrong surface.
+RVs are not all made the same.
+Not all methods will work for you; some may cause damage if used on the wrong surface.

 RVs and trailers range widely in materials.
 Know what yours is made of, and dig a little deeper once we provide you with the introduction information.